Thank you for subscribing

 How to switch your home from gas to electricity

 Thinking about upgrades to your home to lower your energy bills?
-Learn how you can switch your household from gas to electricity and take advantage of government rebates.
+Learn how you can convert your household from gas to electricity and take advantage of government rebates.

-Energy efficiency is top of mind for Victorian households, with many considering switching gas cooktops, heating and hot water to electric to reduce their energy consumption and bills.
+Energy efficiency is top of mind for Victorian households, with many considering switching from gas cooktops, heating and hot water to electric systems to reduce their energy consumption and bills.

-New financial incentives for electric appliances will soon be added to the Victorian Energy Upgrades program to encourage households to make the switch to an all-electric home.
-Victorian households can already benefit from solar rebates.
+Financial incentives for electric appliances are available as part of the Victorian Energy Upgrades program to encourage households to make the switch to an all-electric home.
+Victorian households can also benefit from solar rebates.

-There are also new rules and regulations that impact those considering building a brand new home.
-New residential dwellings built in Victoria after 1 January 2024 will no longer be built with gas connections.
-This will cover all residential planning permits approved from the beginning of 2024.
-All new public buildings, such as hospitals and schools, that have not already reached the design stage will also be all-electric.
+There are rules and regulations that impact those considering building a brand new home.
+New residential dwellings built in Victoria after 1 January 2024 can no longer be built with gas connections.
+This covers all residential planning permits approved from the beginning of 2024.
+All new public buildings, such as hospitals and schools, that have not already reached the design stage must also be all-electric.

 Switching from gas to electric